Algy/fast-slic/README.md

 (RGB-to-CIELAB conversion time is not included.
 Tested with Ryzen 2600x 6C12T 4.0Hz O.C.)

 ## Known Issues
+ * `SlicAvx2` is kind of clumsy at side and corner processing.
+This is intended behavior to remove overhead of required branches for boundary check.
+If this is problem to you, put paddings of size of `ceil(sqrt(image_height * image_width / num_components)` around an image.
+ * `compactness` is allocated as an 8-byte integer internally, so its value cannot exceed 255.
+You will never need more than 255 compactness in practice.

 ## Experimental
  * To push the limit, compile it with `FAST_SLIC_AVX2_FASTER` flag and get more performance gain. (though performance margin was small in my pc)
 ## TODO